Examples of Microlearning in Action

 An Optimal Classroom

-Surge9 demonstrates its full power after the class was over.
+Surge9 demonstrated its full power after the class was over.

 Training reinforcement combines an optimally designed schedule of learning interventions with the core features of a mobile device to deliver a continuous learning experience that fights the natural human tendency to forget.
 It rests on the scientifically proven conviction that periodic recall exercises, spaced out over time, are the best way to interrupt the process of forgetting.
 Without it, no matter how much you spend on training, your participants are virtually guaranteed to forget most of what you taught them in just a few days.